-Having successfully completed this programme you will be able to demonstrate the following transferable skills: 1.
-Compose and communicate ideas effectively, both orally and in writing.
+Having successfully completed this programme you will be able to demonstrate the following transferable skills:

 - 1. Compose and communicate ideas effectively, both orally and in writing. - 2.
 Construct effective working relationships with peers, experts, patients and their families. - 3.
 Organise and integrate your own learning with existing commitments, and produce work to deadlines. - 4.
 Develop self-directed learning skills that are essential for the taught component of the course which is completed largely at a distance. - 5.
 Find relevant information using information technology. - 6.
 Evaluate the relevance and importance of the emerging ideas and concepts. - 7.
 Propose and justify the decisions you make in complex and unpredictable situations. - 8.
 Solve problems in clinical investigation and related activities. - 9.
 Design studies and analyse data. - 10.
 Display initiative and personal responsibility.